 - Create a Puppet Forge account, if you don’t already have one.

 - Build an uploadable tarball of your module.

 - Upload your module using the Puppet Forge’s web interface.

-However, your module’s directory on disk must use the short name, without the username prefix.
+However, your module directory on disk must use the short name, without the username prefix.
 (Module directory names cannot contain dashes or periods; only letters, numbers, and underscores).
-Using the the build action will do the right thing as long as the metadata.json is correct.
+As long as you have the correct long name in your

-Although the Puppet Forge expects to receive modules named
+Note: Although the Puppet Forge expects to receive modules named

 username-module, its web interface presents them as